 Is that a niche I see before me?

 One benefit of attracting a swathe of new clients, was that I quickly recognised those who got the most value from my work and who brought me the most joy.
 They were individuals looking to create sharp, solo, lifestyle-led businesses.
 With my marketing hat on, I promptly registered the name ‘Flying Solo’ and set about focusing on purely that target market.
 Within what seemed liked weeks, I had a rapidly growing newsletter list, a publishing contract (that led to my first Australian bestseller), a regular column in The Telegraph and a nice flow of speaking engagements.

 “Find a job you enjoy doing and you will never have to work a day in your life.”

 With sole traders comprising over 70% of Australian small businesses and with so many looking for guidance and connection, it was clear Flying Solo had the potential to be more than a lead generator to my consulting business.
 With a small band of fellow soloists we began creating Australia's largest and liveliest small business community, attracting a membership of well over 100,000 before selling the business in late 2017.

 Completing the circle

 With Flying Solo now a key part of David Koch's Pinstripe Media, I have returned to my roots.
 Today I support those going it alone in business and think of myself as a 'venture strategist'.
-Being a 60-something, a niche I'm currently immersed in is that of the 'older entrepreneur', with my role being to demystify the process of creating smart, lifestyle-led enterprises.
+I work with entrepreneurs of all ages - many in the 'creative industries' - and help demystify the process of creating or rejuvenating smart, lifestyle-led enterprises.
 Stay in touch by subscribing to my newsletter, tuning into my podcast or exploring my services.
 You can also learn more about me and read a heap of testimonials on LinkedIn.